The Social Media Club is funded by the Facebook Journalism Project

 - Scheduling social posts including available tools

-- Saving time reporting analytics from Insights
+- Saving time reporting analytics

-Role of the Director of the Local News Resource Center:
+Role of the director of the Local News Resource Center:

 Emilie Lutostanski is the director of LMA’s Local News Resource Center, a partnership with Facebook, Instagram and CrowdTangle.

-Criteria to Join the Social Media Club:
+Criteria to join the Social Media Club:

 - You are charged with the social media strategy at your company or in your newsroom.
 We have a mix of titles, but this club is intended for social media managers, engagement editors, community managers and those in similar roles.
-Social media understanding, transformation and strategy should be a primary function of your job, but not necessarily the entire job.
+Social media understanding, transformation and strategy should be a key function of your job, but not necessarily the entire job.